severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 *2100 characters including spaces*

+- charities/NGOs working with refugees in camps are massively understaffed; bringing a small-sized robots to camps/safe-houses to record stories is an effective way of supporting these children
+- children interacts easily -- sometimes, eagerly -- with robots (robots are novel, exciting, etc.): robots might foster interactions with children who would otherwise not want to.
-- to some children, might be more approachable that adults (especially considering that the robot does not speak)
+- the robot is a neutral, non-judgmental machine.
+To some children, might be more approachable that adults (especially considering that the robot does not speak)
 - importance of creating a fully trusted environment, where the child knows he is in physical and psychological security.
-The robot is designed to be non-threatening, 'toy-like without being a toy',
+The robot is designed to be non-threatening, 'toy-like without being a toy'
-- making sure that the robot, and the digital record can *not* be used to 'spy' or otherwise pressure the children, the privacy and user-control aspect of the technology will be of uttermost importance.
-Specifically, the robot will be designed in such a way that *only* the child can access her/his own personal records, and under no condition external entities can access/harvest personal data without full consent from the child.
-If deemed necessary, *plausible deniability* will be implemented on the robot, allowing refugees to purposefully hide the content of their records, plausibly denying they ever existed in the first place.

-### Why do you think that this technology is the best means of addressing the need?

-*2100 characters including spaces*

-- high cultural awareness
+- because current technology enables multi-lingual speech recognition, the robot can also understand the children in their native language
 - create a digital record to be used by the children
 - additional support ('man power') for the charities
 - more 1-to-1 interactions with the children
-- might be perceived as non-judgmental compared to adults
+- possibility to create a system aware of cultural differences

+### Why do you think that this technology is the best means of addressing the need?

+*2100 characters including spaces*

-- compared to a simple app on a phone/tablet: social interaction (affective response/nudging/...) helping the children to engage into the storytelling
+- compared to a simple app on a phone/tablet: social interaction (affective response/nudging/...) helping the children to engage into the storytelling and provide emotional support/comfort
+- part of the project is to create a 'private-by-design' device for vulnerable children, something that does not exist to date.
+We will make sure that the robot, and the digital records, can *not* be used to 'spy' or otherwise pressure the children; the privacy and user-control aspect of the technology will be of uttermost importance.
+Specifically, the robot will be designed in such a way that *only* the child can access her/his own personal records, and under no condition external entities can access/harvest personal data without full consent from the child.
+If deemed necessary, *plausible deniability* will be implemented on the robot, allowing refugees to purposefully hide the content of their records, plausibly denying they ever existed in the first place.